Euclid's Gift: Enhancing Spatial Perception and Reasoning in Vision-Language Models via Geometric Surrogate Tasks: Detailed Experimental Setup

 \subsection{Test setup}

-Inference is conducted with the lmms-eval toolkit \cite{LMMs-Eval_arXiv_2024} to ensure consistent decoding across models.
-In the test, to ensure the reproducibility of the results, we follow VSIBench \cite{VSIBench_2025_CVPR} and MindCube \cite{MindCube_arXiv_2025} to set the temperature to 0.
+Inference is conducted with the lmms-eval toolkit~\cite{LMMs-Eval_arXiv_2024} to ensure consistent decoding across models.
+In the test, to ensure the reproducibility of the results, we follow VSIBench~\cite{VSIBench_2025_CVPR} and MindCube~\cite{MindCube_arXiv_2025} to set the temperature to 0.
 Finally, to ensure that the model performs sufficient spatial inference, we set the maximum generation length of model responses at 1024 tokens.
+For reproducibility, detailed testing scripts are provided in our GitHub repository.